eraofchaos/eraofchaos.github.io/units/Monk.md

 ---
 title: "Monk"
 permalink: /units/Monk/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Monk.
+Monk Units.
+Zealot.
 Era of Chaos Monks are devoted believers.
 They are renowned for their blessing spells, used to protect their allies, but they will also charge courageously into the battlefield."
 unitID: 105
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Monk"
 toc: true